Requesting Accommodations (Disability Services)

 • Individual needs and reasonable requests of the student determined through their request form and an interactive process.

 For other testing (TSI, TEAS V, HESI , etc.), requests for accommodations need to be submitted with sufficient notice so that the appropriate arrangements can be made.
-These requests may be made by emailing the request and documentation to disabilities@mclennan.edu, then scheduling and completing an interactive meeting with Accommodations.
+These requests may be made by emailing the request and documentation to disabilities@mclennan.edu and then scheduling and completing an interactive meeting with Accommodations.
 Please call 254-299-8122 or email disabilities@mclennan.edu for more information.
 Further information about the accessibility of the TSIA2 may be found at https://reportcenter.highered.texas.gov/training-materials/tsia2-accommodations-guidelines/

 • Steps to Requesting Accommodations (Disability Services)